Brijuni Islands National Park off the western coast of Istria

 September–October

-Pleasant weather and calm atmosphere perfect for peaceful exploration of the islands and ruins.
+Pleasant weather and a calm atmosphere — perfect for unhurried exploration of the islands and ruins.

 • Warm but comfortable temperatures